 The liabilities show the underlying commitments that the PCC Group has in the long run to pay retirement benefits.
-The total liability of £1,328m (increase of £10.725m) has a substantial impact on the net worth of the PCC Group as recorded in the Balance Sheet, resulting in a negative overall balance of £1,288m.
+The total net liability of £1,364m has a substantial impact on the net worth of the PCC Group as recorded in the Balance Sheet, resulting in a negative overall balance of £1,324m.
 However, statutory arrangements for funding the deficit mean that the financial position of the Group remains healthy.